attackercan/psql-mass-rce/README.md

                [--command COMMAND] [--port PORT] [--saved]

 Necessary arguments:
-  targets              Accepts IP, network, or .gnmap file
+  targets              Accepts any number of these: IP, network, or .gnmap file

 Optional arguments:
   -h, --help           show this help message and exit